NuroC/NuroC/README.md

 ### ✨ About me ✨

-I currently study network administration and security, which includes:
+I currently study network administration and security, and some geometry stuff (algebra idk)
-- Network Design
-- TCP/IP Activities
-- Linux CLI

 I also like to code scripts for browser games, discord bots, and other totally random stuff that comes to my mind.